1 of 20

 }

 On the example above, you’ll query for an aggregated table of the HTTP dataset.
-Furthermore, the sum operator was used to request the aggregated data with information regarding the bytesSent field in a set range of time period, informed through the tsRange field.
+Furthermore, the sum operator was used to request the aggregated data with information regarding the bytesSent field in a set range of time periods, informed through the tsRange field.

 Lastly, the presented data were grouped and ordered through the ts (timestamp) field.